-Students in advanced externship are required to register concurrently for Externship I & II: PSY 822 & 823 or in year 2 Externship III & IV: PSY 824 & 825 which meets on campus weekly throughout the practicum experience.
+Students in advanced practice are required to register concurrently for Practicum I & II: PSY 822 & 823 or in year 2 Practicum III & IV: PSY 824 & 825 which meets on campus weekly throughout the practicum experience.
 The student will complete a minimum of 500 hours of clinical work (i.e., a mix of diagnostic assessment and therapeutic intervention experiences); a minimum of 35% of hours will be spent in direct service activities.
-Ideally, students will be provided with the opportunity to complete a variety of assessment batteries.
+Ideally, students will be provided with the opportunity to complete a variety of assessment batteries (Practicum I: 3-4, Practicum II: 5-6).
 Students meet weekly with a faculty member in a seminar of structured group consultation with specific practice development topics.
-While these numbers reflect minimum hours required, it is more common that students agree to at least 18-20 hours per week at their externship sites.
+While these numbers reflect minimum hours required, it is more common that students agree to 16-20 hours per week at their practicum sites.
+Students should plan on at least 15 hours per week to remain competitive for internship sites through the APPIC match process.

 For every 20 hours of practicum, one hour of individual supervision by a doctoral-level psychologist licensed in the jurisdiction in which s/he provides supervision is required at the site each week.
 If the psychologist is licensed in Pennsylvania, s/he must have a supervision competency listed with the Pennsylvania Board of Psychology.
 All site supervisors must be licensed; all doctoral practicum faculty are licensed, doctoral-level psychologists.
 Students are required to complete an evaluation of the site supervisor/site at the end of each semester that is reviewed by the DCT to identify strengths and weaknesses of the site.
 Any identified issues are directly addressed with the site.
 General issues can be identified during practicum classes and students are initially encouraged to mitigate the issue directly with the site.
 Should the issue continue the class instructor may become involved or directly involve the DCT to help resolve the issue.

-A Summary of Requirements for Advanced Externship
+A Summary of Requirements for Advanced Practica

-- 1. The student will develop and submit (to the site supervisor and the faculty supervisor) an externship plan, which defines her/his specific training goals and objectives. - 2.
-The student will complete a minimum of 500 hours of clinical work (i.e., a mix of diagnostic assessment and therapeutic intervention experiences); 25% of the hours will be spent in direct service activities.
-Ideally, students will be provided with the opportunity to complete a variety of assessment batteries. - 3.
-The student will participate in one hour of formally scheduled individual supervision with a doctoral level licensed psychologist employed by the externship site. - 4.
-The student will attend weekly and participate actively in doctoral externship seminars each week. - 5.
+- 1. The student will develop and submit (to the site supervisor and the faculty supervisor) a practicum plan, which defines her/his specific training goals and objectives. - The student will complete a minimum of 500 hours of clinical work (i.e., a mix of diagnostic assessment and therapeutic intervention experiences); 25% of the hours will be spent in direct service activities.
+Ideally, students will be provided with the opportunity to complete a variety of assessment batteries (Practicum I: a minimum of 3-4, Practicum II 5-6). - 3.
+The student will participate in one hour of formally scheduled individual supervision with a doctoral level licensed psychologist employed by the practicum site.

+- 4. The student will attend weekly and participate actively in doctoral practicum seminar each week. - 5.
 The student will submit completed and reviewed evaluations through Time2Track prior to the final week of each semester.
 Evaluations will be deployed by HFU approximately three weeks prior to the end of the semester for completion and student/supervisor signatures.
 Evaluations will be based on the attainment of satisfactory progress on goals and objectives outlined in the practicum plan and of the NCSPP competencies described in the evaluation form.
 The student must also achieve a satisfactory rating of overall performance and ethical awareness and conduct during practicum. - 6.
 The student will act in accordance with the Psychology Practice Act of the Pennsylvania Board of Psychology, the Ethical Principles of the American Psychological Association, and agency policies. - 7.
 The student will maintain student liability insurance throughout the practicum.

-Advanced Externship Documentation of hours/activities
+Advanced Practicum Documentation of hours/activities